 Our Partner Charities

 ESWN supports women in building careers, doing great science, and making an impact on the world.
 With more than 3,000 members worldwide, this community supports women in every discipline of the geosciences.
-ESWN became a non-profit organization in 2014, and today donor contributions make up its main source of support, allowing the dedicated women in ESWN to continue their successful activities and extend their impact in exciting new ways.
+ESWN became a non-profit organization in 2014, and today donor contributions make up its main source of support.
 In 2018, ESWN’s efforts were acknowledged by a Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring and in 2017 the American Meteorological Society recognized ESWN for “inspirational commitment to broadening the participation of women in the Earth sciences, providing a supportive environment for peer mentoring and professional development.”
 ESWN hosts a range of professional skill building workshops, networking activities, and provides spaces for women to interact and share resources on succeeding in a scientific career.
-Please visit eswnonline.org/getinvolved/join to join as a member and/or donate at eswnonline.org/getinvolved/donate/.
+Click here to learn more about this organization.

 Girls Who Code is a non-profit organization created in 2012 that aims to support and increase the number of women in computer science.
 The organization is working to close the gender employment difference in STEM and change the image of what a programmer looks like.
 Girls Who Code has over 185,000 members around the world and membership is steadily growing.
 Their aim is to inspire, educate, and equip young women with the computing skills to pursue 21st century opportunities.
 Click here for more information about this inspiring organization.